A Joint Venture of HL7 and IHE to Advance Use of FHIR for Interoperability

 Jürgen Brandstätter, IHE

 Christopher Carr, IHE

-The Gemini Steering Committee has identified the following areas of collaboration to accelerate the implementation of FHIR to address critical interoperability use cases:
+The Gemini Steering Committee meets monthly to identify, prioritize, and pursue areas of collaboration where together we can accelerate the implementation of FHIR to address critical interoperability needs.

 - Pilot Implementation Projects

 - Imaging for Cancer Care - The Medical Imaging for Cancer Care (MICC) project demonstrates the benefits of making diagnostic results available as discrete data elements, enabling more thorough and consistent documentation, and better informed diagnoses and care decisions, as well as providing consistent data for outcomes analysis and clinical research.
 Read the brief project prospectus here.

 - Computable Care Guidelines - A WHO, CDC, HHSC, IHE, HL7 FHIR collaboration regarding computable care guidelines (CCG).
 Watch a brief video presentation about this project.